muppet9010/Factorio-JD-17-Simulation/README.md

 Notes
 -----------
  - At present the new researches don't have any specific placement order in the tech tree and old technologoes haven't been re-ordered.
 So they may be a little oddly placed.
 But as all technologies are locked behind their prerequisites now your available selection is guided.
  - The mod won't be compatible with 0.17 when it is released as there will be duplicate and overwriting technologies, recipes, etc. There is no intention to make the mod compatible with 0.17 when it is released as the mod is a simulation of a posisble 17 exerpience.
-You will need to remvoe the mod and research any missing technologies plus reset any changed recipes.
+You will need to remove the mod and research any missing technologies plus reset any changed recipes.
+- This mod is a balance between getting the 0.17 feel without us having to write 0.17 ourselves.
+Therefore we have focused on the gameplay changes that impact the factory most.
+The quality of life chnages like Undo, etc have been ignored for expedience.